eugenefvdm/custom-posts-exporter/README.md

 ## Installation

-Copy to `wp-content/plugins/custom-post-type-export/` and activate the plugin.
+Copy the files to `wp-content/plugins/custom-posts-exporter/` and activate the plugin.

 ## Support